rmyers3141/apache-tomcat-docker-stack/README.md

 - [x] A user account on each host machine with the ability to run `docker` commands, (this may require `sudo`).

-- [x] Custom Docker images for *Apache HTTP Server* and *Apache Tomcat*, and an accessible Docker repository to hold these images.
+- [x] Custom Docker images for [Apache HTTP Server](https://github.com/rmyers3141/apache-http-docker-image-build) and [Apache Tomcat](https://github.com/rmyers3141/apache-tomcat-docker-image-build), and an accessible Docker repository to hold these images.
 (This is covered below).

-- [x] To put the participating Docker node machines into *Swarm mode*, and any required *secrets* created in advance.
+- [x] Put the participating Docker node machines into *Swarm mode*, and any required *secrets* created in advance.
 (This is also covered below).

 ## Docker Image Creation
-Docker Stacks doesn't support image creation, so the necessary Docker images must be created first.
+Docker Stacks doesn't support image creation, so the necessary Docker images must be prepared first.

 The images used are created from the files in the following repositories:

 - [apache-tomcat-docker-image-build](https://github.com/rmyers3141/apache-tomcat-docker-image-build)
 - [apache-http-docker-image-build](https://github.com/rmyers3141/apache-http-docker-image-build)

-However, instead of using the `config/*` files from these repos, use the following ones provided in this repo and contained in the folders:
+However, instead of using the `config/*` files from these repos, use the following ones provided with this GitHub repo and contained in the folders:

 - `apache-tomcat-config/`   - for [apache-tomcat-docker-image-build](https://github.com/rmyers3141/apache-tomcat-docker-image-build)
 - `apache-http-config/`     - for [apache-http-docker-image-build](https://github.com/rmyers3141/apache-http-docker-image-build)

 These files have some minor configuration changes to support the Swarm configuration.

-Save the images to a suitable Docker image repository accessible from the host machines and verify the are available, e.g.:
+Once the images have been prepared, save them to a suitable Docker image repository accessible from the host machines, and verify the are available, e.g.:

 ```sh
 REPOSITORY          	      TAG       IMAGE ID       CREATED         SIZE